bundlewrap/bundlewrap/doc/item_symlink.rst

 ``target``
 ++++++++++

 File or directory this symlink points to.
+This attribute is required.